 You may not want to hire a piano mover to move a piano somewhere within your house.
 By being careful and using common sense you should be able to do it yourself.
 If it is a grand piano you can reposition it within a room by getting at least three guys around it and lifting it slightly and rolling to where you want it.
 You don’t lift it up in the air but instead take some weight off the legs so you don’t damage them.
 Upright pianos can simply be rolled to a different location in a room if the castors are good enough to roll.
 This applies to larger uprights that have legs that are supported at the bottom.
 Smaller pianos that have free standing legs require more caution.
 These legs are very easy to break because they can get caught in the carpet.
 These pianos have to be leaned back slightly to take weight off the front legs as you roll it.
 The casters on these smaller pianos typically don’t roll very well so be careful.

-Whatever you would save by moving it yourself, is not worth the risk that you are taking.
+Whatever you would save by moving it yourself, may not be worth the risk that you are taking.
+Moving Insurance

 It is very important thats you ask your mover if they have insurance.
 If they do, ask specifically what the coverage is.
 Some movers insure by the pound and the amount of coverage on the piano is quite low.
 You must know this ahead of time in case you need to purchase additional insurance